Virtual Instructor-Led Training Best Practices - HRDQ

 After curating relevant, meaningful content, you can then focus on delivering a fantastic presentation that captivates your audience.
 Here are some of the best practices for nailing the delivery of your virtual training program:

-Don’t Read Off The Slides
+Don’t Read Off the Slides

-This is presenting rule number one.
+This is the presenting rule number one.
 Everybody tuning into the training session can read the slides for themselves.
 Instead, they need you to explain the information and why it matters, which leads to our next point.

 Share Real-World Scenarios & Experiences